 Families are referred to the House through a hospital’s social work department.
 A triage approach is used with consideration given to the severity of the child’s illness, the availability of bedside sleeping arrangements for parents (particularly in pediatric units), length of stay and the family’s ability to travel to and from the hospital.
 As a 42-bedroom facility at this moment, more rooms are available to sick children who need to stay near the hospital to recover from a major surgery or for outpatient treatments.

-The House is currently staffed by an Executive Director, Director of Fund Raising Operations, Operations Manager, House Manager, Development Officer, Public Relations & Marketing Coordinator, Accounting Manager, Facilities Manager, Program & Volunteer Coordinator, Executive/Development Assistant and a housekeeping staff.
+The House is currently staffed by an President, Director of Fund Raising Operations, Operations Manager, House Manager, Development Officer, Public Relations & Marketing Coordinator, Accounting Manager, Facilities Manager, Program & Volunteer Coordinator, Executive/Development Assistant and a housekeeping staff.

 The staff is assisted by a number of part-time employees and by a dedicated group of 120 volunteers from the local community who do the bulk of the administrative tasks, greeting visitors, answering telephones and providing transportation for the families.